-Taxation and the Finance Act

-No taxes shall be imposed, altered, or repealed except by statute; nor shall any man be conscripted or any public loan be raised except by statute.

-- (1) No alien shall be naturalized except by statute. - (2) The extent of the right of aliens to become owners of real property shall be laid down by statute.

-- (1) A Finance Bill for the next fiscal year shall be submitted to the Folketing not later than four months before the beginning of such fiscal year. - (2) Where it is expected that the reading of the Finance Bill for the next fiscal year will not be completed before the commencement of that fiscal year, a Provisional Appropriation Bill shall be laid before the Folketing.

-- (1) Taxes shall not be levied before the Finance Act or a Provisional Appropriation Act has been passed by the Folketing. - (2) No expenditure shall be defrayed unless provided for by the Finance Act passed by the Folketing, or by a Supplementary Appropriation Act, or by a Provisional Appropriation Act passed by the Folketing.
+- Finance bills

+- Spending billsTax bills

+- Tax bills

+Treaty ratification

+• Emergency provisions

+- Regional group(s) - Requirements for naturalization

+• Finance bills

+- Tax bills - Finance bills

+Denmark 1953

+Budget bills
-- (1) The Public Accounts shall be submitted to the Folketing not later than six months after the expiration of the fiscal year. - (2) The Folketing shall elect a number of auditors.
-Such auditors shall examine the annual Public Accounts and ensure that all the revenues of the State have been duly entered therein, and that no expenditure has been defrayed unless provided for by the Finance Act or some other Appropriation Act.
-The auditors shall be entitled to demand all necessary information, and shall have right of access to all necessary documents.
-Rules providing for the number of auditors and their duties shall be laid down by statute. - (3) The Public Accounts, together with the Auditors' Report, shall be submitted to the Folketing for its decision.

-The Folketing shall lay down its own rules of procedure, including rules governing its conduct of business and the maintenance of order.

-The sittings of the Folketing shall be public, except that the President, or such number of members as may be provided for by the rules of procedure, or a Minister, shall be entitled to demand the removal of all unauthorized persons, whereupon it shall be decided without debate whether the matter shall be debated at a public or a secret session.

-In order that a decision may be made, more than one-half of the members of the Folketing shall be present and take part in the voting.

-The Folketing may appoint committees from among its members to investigate matters of general importance.
-Such committees shall be entitled to demand written or oral information both from private citizens and from public authorities.

-The election by the Folketing of members to sit on committees and of members to perform special duties shall be according to proportional representation.
+- The Public Accounts shall be submitted to the Folketing not later than six months after the expiration of the financial year. - The Folketing shall elect a number of Auditors.
+Such Auditors shall examine the annual Public Accounts and see that all the revenues of the State have been duly entered therein, and that no expenditure has been defrayed unless provided for by the Finance Act or some other Appropriation Act.
+The Auditors shall be entitled to demand all necessary information, and shall have a right of access to all necessary documents.
+Rules providing for the number of Auditors and their duties shall be laid down by Statute. - The Public Accounts together with the Auditors' Report shall be submitted to the Folketing for its decision. - 48.
+The Folketing shall lay down its own Rules of Procedure, including rules governing its conduct of business and the maintenance of order. - 49.
+The sittings of the Folketing shall be public.
+Provided that the President, or such number of Members as may be provided for by the Rules of Procedure, or a Minister shall be entitled to demand the removal of all unauthorized persons, whereupon it shall be decided without a debate whether the matter shall be debated at a public or a secret sitting. - 50.
+In order to make a decision more than one-half of the Members of the Folketing shall be present and take part in the voting. - 51.
+The Folketing may appoint committees from among its Members to investigate matters of general importance.
+Such committees shall be entitled to demand written or oral information both from private citizens and from public authorities. - 52.
+The election by the Folketing of Members to sit on committees and of Members to perform special duties shall be according to proportional representation. - 53.
+With the consent of the Folketing any Member thereof may submit for discussion any matter of public interest and request a statement thereon from the Ministers. - 54.
+Petitions may be submitted to the Folketing only through one of its Members. - 55.
+By Statute shall be provided for the appointment by the Folketing of one or two persons, who shall not be Members of the Folketing, to control the civil and military administration of the State. - 56.
+The Members of the Folketing shall be bound solely by their own consciences and not by any directions given by their electors. - 57.
+No Member of the Folketing shall be prosecuted or imprisoned in any manner whatsoever without the consent of the Folketing, unless he is caught in flagrante delicto. - Outside the Folketing no Member shall be held liable for his utterances in the Folketing save by the consent of the Folketing. - 58.
+The Members of the Folketing shall be paid such remuneration as may be provided for in the Elections Act.

+- Public or private sessions Secrecy of legislative votes

+- Quorum for legislative sessions

+- Requirements for birthright citizenship

+- Legislative committees

+- · Legislative oversight of the executive

+- Legislative initiatives by citizensRight of petition

+- Designation of commander in chiefRestrictions on the armed forces

+- Immunity of legislators

+- · Compensation of legislators

-Status of Members of the Folketing
+• Structure of the courts

-With the consent of the Folketing, any member thereof may submit for discussion any matter of public interest and request a statement thereon from the Ministers.

-Petitions may be submitted to the Folketing only through one of its members.

-Statutory provision shall be made for the appointment by the Folketing of one or two persons, who shall not be members of the Folketing, to supervise the civil and military administration of the State.

-The members of the Folketing shall be bound solely by their own consciences and not by any directions given by their electors.

-No member of the Folketing shall be prosecuted or imprisoned in any manner whatsoever without the consent of the Folketing, unless he is taken in flagrante delicto.
-Outside the Folketing no member shall be held liable for his utterances in the Folketing save by the consent of the Folketing.

-The members of the Folketing shall be paid such remuneration as may be provided for in the Electoral Act.

-The Judiciary